 Cave of Alisadr

 Ali Sadr Cave is one of the most famous places in Iran and the world.
 It is the largest water cave in the world where you can go boating.
 Upon entering the cave by boat, the walls and roof are so beautiful that many tourists consider it the most beautiful cave in the world.
-Ali Sadr Cave is located in Ali Sadr village and Kaboudar Ahang city, about 75 kilometres from Hamadan.
-It has a height of 1900 meters above sea level, and the size of water in some parts is over 10 meters.
+Ali Sadr Cave is located in Ali Sadr village and Kaboudar Ahang city, about 75 kilometers from Hamadan.
+It has a height of 1900 meters above sea level, and the size of the water in some parts is over 10 meters.
 It is a stunning cave, so don’t miss it!